-The real-time database for high-resolution neutron monitor measurements (NMDB) project (www.nmdb.eu) stands for the co operation of twelve different countries within the Seventh Framework Programme of the European Commission, with the scope to create a real-time database with high resolution data (Steigies et al., 2007; Steigies, 2008).
-A European digital repository for cosmic ray data by pooling existing data archives and by developing a realtime database collecting observational results in the highest time resolution from as many NM stations as possible operated by European and some neighbouring countries has been set up.
-The central database comprises all neutron monitor data acquired in the last 50 years and new continuously updated observations from 23 NMs with 1-min and 1-h resolution, operated by the institutes that constitute the present proposal.
-The project will also develop some applications of the database to Space Weather tasks (Butikofer and Fluckiger, 2009; Mavromichalaki et al., 2010), e.g. estimation of radiation doses, atmosphere's ionization (Bazilevskaya et al., 2008; Usoskin et al., 2009), monitoring of the predictors of interplanetary disturbances hitting the Earth and so on.
+The real-time database for high-resolution neutron monitor measurements (NMDB) project (www.nmdb.eu) stands for the co operation of twelve different countries within the Seventh Framework Programme of the European Commission, with the scope to create a real-time database with high resolution data (Steigies et al., 2008; Steigies et al., 2007).
+A European digital repository for cosmic ray data by pooling existing data archives and by developing a real-time database collecting observational results in the highest time resolution from as many NM stations as possible operated by European and some neighbouring countries has been set up.
+The central database comprises all neutron monitor data acquired in the last fifty years and new continuously updated observations from 23 NMs with 1-min and 1-hour resolution, operated by the institutes that constitute the present proposal.
+The project will also develop some applications of the database to Space Weather tasks (Buetikofer and Fluckiger, 2009) e.g., estimation of radiation doses, atmosphere's ionization (Basilevskaya et al., 2008; Usoskin et al., 2009), monitoring of the predictors of interplanetary disturbances hitting the Earth and so on.